sciai-lab/lab-webpage/projects/index.md

   include figure.html
   image="images/str25-jacs.jpg"
   width="400px"
-  caption="Orbital-free DFT predicts the energy form the electron density and enables exploration of the chemical space."
+  caption="Orbital-free DFT predicts the energy from the electron density and enables exploration of chemical space."
 %}

 When predicting the properties of a molecule, it is natural to invoke quantum mechanics to describe the interacting electrons in terms of their many-body wave function $\psi(x_1, ..., x_N)$.
 For sizeable molecules, this is too expensive and instead Kohn-Sham density functional theory (KS-DFT) is routinely evoked.
 The latter models the same system merely via one-body functions $\phi_1 (x_1)$, ..., $\phi_N (x_N)$ describing non-interacting electrons moving in an effective potential created by all others.
 Although highly successful in practice, Kohn-Sham DFT remains a sort of band-aid solution.
 Why?